logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

 * The following changes have been made to support Universal Aftercare:

-  - In order to support Universal Aftercare a '9: Universal Aftercare' response has been added to the :ref:`dfn-program_type` field on both the Intake and Episode tables.
+  - In order to support Universal Aftercare a `9: Universal Aftercare`` response has been added to the :ref:`dfn-program_type` field on both the Intake and Episode tables.
   - Seven entirely new tables have been added.
 These tables only need to be submitted where Episodes using the new '9: Universal Aftercare' Program Type are included.

-    * :ref:`ua-episode-data-elements`,
+    * :ref:`ua-episode-data-elements`
-    * :ref:`ua-recommendation-out-data-elements`,
+    * :ref:`ua-recommendation-out-data-elements`
-    * :ref:`ua-critical-incident-data-elements`,
+    * :ref:`ua-critical-incident-data-elements`
-    * :ref:`ua-plan-data-elements`,
+    * :ref:`ua-plan-data-elements`
-    * :ref:`ua-needs-identification-data-elements`,
+    * :ref:`ua-needs-identification-data-elements`
-    * :ref:`sidas-data-elements`,
+    * :ref:`sidas-data-elements`
-    * :ref:`who5-data-elements`.
+    * :ref:`who5-data-elements`

 * AMHC and Head to Health have been rebranded as Medicare Mental Health Centres (MMHC).
 Version 4.1.1 introduced the `8: MMHC` reponse for :ref:`dfn-program_type`.
 The following changes have been applied to the :ref:`dfn-program_type` field on both the Intake and Episode tables:

-  - '2: Head to Health' renamed to `2: Head to Health Clinic`.
+  - `2: Head to Health` renamed to `2: Head to Health Clinic`.
 This response is only to be used by organisations commissioned by Victorian PHNs.
 Please refer to :ref:`dfn-program_type` for more information.
-  - '3: AMHC' has been retired.
+  - `3: AMHC` has been retired.
 An error will be returned if this response is used.

 * A new :ref:`dfn-veteran` field has been added to the Episode table.
 This field was included in The Way Back specification.
   There is a new IAR-DST varient in development for Veterans.
 Veterans has been included on the Episode table instead of